Chapter 9: Subterranean Homesick Blues

 “I also told you to take a desk, but you didn’t,” Abigail said with mock severity, standing on her tiptoes to kiss his cheek.“It’s not just the arthritis.
 Don’t forget.”

 He beamed down at her like a benevolent moon.
 “I can’t, you won’t let me.
-I’m coming down after work for my prescription, I’m sure you’ll harass me again then.”
+I’m coming down after work for my prescription, so feel free to harass me again then.”

 Abigail said something else to Michael as Alan excused himself, but the line had moved up and Lily focused on the food.